 Your support would mean that we could continue to produce free educational content to empower hearing parents to communicate with their deaf or hard-of-hearing children, teachers the ability to directly communicate with their deaf students, or afford anyone the opportunity to learn sign language and be a part of the deaf community.

 On top of that, you also receive some special benefits on Patreon too, such as exclusive access to our patron-only feed which includes things like effective learning strategies, tips on how to speed up your progress, behind the scenes content, early access to our lessons, and more.
 And as an added bonus, you also get a discounts on all our merch.

 Another way you can help support us continue to make free educational content is by getting some merch.
 It’s a fun way to show that you belong to the sign language community and look stylish while doing it.
 We have a few fun designs that each are available in various styles, sizes, and colors.
 You can check out them all here or check out each design with the images below.

-Over the years I have given over 100 public discourses in dozens of cities and have worked with students of all ages and all grade levels.
-My favorite part of what I do though is teaching.
-Why?
-Because in many cases, sign language is the sole means of communication between family members, relatives, students, or deaf in our local communities.
+Over the years, I have given over 100 public discourses in dozens of cities and have worked with students of all ages and levels.
+I really enjoy teaching sign language because in many cases, sign language is the sole means of communication between family members, relatives, students, or deaf in our local communities.

 However I know learning an entirely new language can be hard.
 Even more so when you don’t have others to practice with.
 That is why I am striving to create an large online community of learners that can support each other as we all go through the process of learning the language together.